This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Which Bow Sight is Best For You?

-Bow sights can be inexpensive gadgets or they can quickly cost as much as your 65″ flat screen TV.
+Bow sights can be inexpensive gadgets costing less than $100 or they can quickly cost as much as your 65" flat screen TV.
 Expect to pay more for reputable and well-known brands with higher quality materials and production controls.

 Remember, a bow sight is just one part of the equation as it's only one part of your total investment.
 There's the cost of your arrows, targets, hunting tags, and any other cash investments into your hobby and passion.